-Section 16.
-No law enforcement officer employed by an agency which receives state or local government funds may expend any state or local resources, including the officer's time, to effect any arrest or seizure of cannabis, or conduct any investigation, on the sole basis of activity the officer believes to constitute a violation of the federal Controlled Substances Act 21 U.S.C. § 801 if the officer has reason to believe that the activity is in compliance with state medical cannabis laws, no officer may expend any state or local resources, including the officer's time, to provide any information or logistical support related to such activity to any federal law enforcement authority or prosecuting entity.
+No law enforcement officer employed by an agency that receives state or local government funds may expend any state or local resources, including the officer's time, to effect any arrest or seizure of cannabis, or conduct any investigation, on the sole basis of activity the officer believes to constitute a violation of the federal Controlled Substances Act 21 U.S.C. § 801 et seq if the officer has reason to believe that the activity is in compliance with this Act,, No officer may expend any state or local resources, including the officer's time, to provide any information or logistical support related to any activity to any federal law enforcement authority or prosecuting entity.

-Section 17.
-It is the public policy of the state of South Dakota that a contract related to medical cannabis that is entered into by a cardholder, medical cannabis establishment, or medical cannabis establishment agents, and a person who allows property to be used by those persons, is enforceable.
-It is the public policy of the state of South Dakota that no contract entered into by a cardholder, a medical cannabis establishment, or medical cannabis establishment agent, or by a person who allows property to be used for an activity that is exempt from state criminal penalties by this Act is unenforceable on the basis that activity related to cannabis is prohibited by federal law.
+No contract entered into by a cardholder, a medical cannabis establishment, or medical cannabis establishment agent, or by a person who allows property to be used for an activity that is exempt from state criminal penalties by this Act is unenforceable on the basis that activity related to cannabis is prohibited by federal law.

 Section 18.
-This Act does not authorize any person to engage in, and does not prevent the imposition of any civil, criminal, or other penalty for engaging in, the following conduct:
+That the code be amended by adding a NEW SECTION to read: This Act does not authorize any person to engage in, and does not prevent the imposition of any civil, criminal, or other penalty for engaging in, the following conduct:

-(1) Undertaking any task under the influence of cannabis, when doing so would constitute negligence or professional malpractice;

-(2) Possessing cannabis or otherwise engaging in the medical use of cannabis in any correctional facility;

-(3) Smoking cannabis:

-(a) On any form of public transportation; or

-(b) In any public place or any place that is open to the public.

-(4) Operating, navigating, or being in actual physical control of any motor vehicle, aircraft, train, or motorboat while under the influence of cannabis, except that a registered qualifying patient or nonresident cardholder is not considered to be under the influence of cannabis solely because of the presence of metabolites or components of cannabis that appear in insufficient concentration to cause impairment.
+- (1) Undertaking any task under the influence of cannabis, when doing so would constitute negligence or professional malpractice; - (2) Possessing cannabis or otherwise engaging in the medical use of cannabis in any correctional facility; - (3) Smoking cannabis: - (a) On any form of public transportation; or - (b) In any public place or any place that is open to the public. - (4) Operating, navigating, or being in actual physical control of any motor vehicle, aircraft, train, or motorboat while under the influence of cannabis, except that a registered qualifying patient or nonresident cardholder is not considered to be under the influence of cannabis solely because of the presence of metabolites or components of cannabis that appear in insufficient concentration to cause impairment.

-Section 19.
-No school or landlord may refuse to enroll or lease to and may not otherwise penalize a person solely for the person's status as a cardholder, unless failing to do so would violate federal law or regulations or cause the school or landlord to lose a monetary or licensing related benefit under federal law or regulation.
+No school or landlord may refuse to enroll or lease to and may not otherwise penalize a person solely for the person's status as a cardholder, unless failing to do so would violate federal law or regulations or cause the school or landlord to lose a monetary or licensing-related benefit under federal law or regulation.

-Section 20.
-For the purposes of medical care, including organ and tissue transplants, a registered qualifying patient's use of cannabis according to this Act is considered the equivalent of the authorized use of any other medication used at the discretion of a practitioner and does not constitute the use of an illicit substance or otherwise disqualify a qualifying patient from needed medical care.
+For the purposes of medical care, including organ and tissue transplants, a registered qualifying patient's use of cannabis in accordance with this Act is considered the equivalent of the authorized use of any other medication used at the discretion of a practitioner and does not constitute the use of an illicit substance or otherwise disqualify a qualifying patient from needed medical care.

-Section 21.
-No person may be denied custody of or visitation rights or parenting time with a minor solely for the person's status as a cardholder, and there is no presumption of neglect or child endangerment for conduct allowed under this Act, unless the person's behavior is such that it creates an unreasonable danger to the safety of the minor as established by clear and convincing evidence.
+No person may be denied custody of or visitation rights or parenting time with a minor solely for the person's status as a cardholder, and there is no presumption of neglect or child endangerment for conduct allowed under this Act, unless the person's behavior creates an unreasonable danger to the safety of the minor as established by clear and convincing evidence.

-Section 22.
-Except as provided in this Act, a registered qualifying patient who uses cannabis for medical purposes shall be afforded all the same rights under state and local law, including those guaranteed under South Dakota law, as the individual would be afforded if the person were solely prescribed a pharmaceutical medication, as it pertains to:
+Except as provided in this Act, a registered qualifying patient who uses cannabis for a medical purpose shall be afforded all the same rights under state and local law, as the person would be afforded if the person were solely prescribed a pharmaceutical medication, as it pertains to:

-- (1) Any interaction with a person's employer; - (2) Drug testing by a person's employer; or

-(3) Drug testing required by any state or local law, agency, or government official.
+- (1) Any interaction with a person's employer; - (2) Drug testing by a person's employer; or - (3) Drug testing required by any state or local law, agency, or government official.